connorli18/spring2024notes/uiux/[1:17] UIUX.md

 #### [7] Flexibility and Efficiency of Use

-- **Definition:** Accerlators - unseen by the novice user - may often speed up the interaction for the expert.
+- **Definition:** Accelerators - unseen by the novice user - may often speed up the interaction for the expert.
 Allow useres to tailor frequent actions.
 - **Classical Example**
   - Fast Typing via swiping on the Iphone
   - Keyboard shortcuts